Apr 5, 2017

 He's saying this to his father as they walk along the beach?
 Seems weirdly romantic.

 "I Don't Want to Walk Without You."

-We already know that he can't smile, laugh, or sing, so walking is a logical extension.
+We already know that Barry can't smile, laugh, or sing without you, so walking is a logical extension.

 "Bermuda Triangle."
 It's a region where planes disappear and weird things happen.
 So Barry sings about losing his girlfriend in the Bermuda Triangle, except he means she got stolen away by another guy.

 "I Made it through the Rain."
 And I found myself respected by others who -- got rained on, too.